tigerabrodi/dns-resolver/README.md

 1. **`0x00` and `0x01`**: These are hex values representing the numbers 0 and 1 in decimal.
 In binary, `0x00` is `00000000` (8 bits all set to zero), and `0x01` is `00000001` (7 bits set to zero and the last bit set to one).
 In the DNS query:

-   - `0x00` is used to denote the end of a string (null byte) in the domain name.
+   - `0x00` is used to signal the end of a string (null byte) in the domain name.
    - `0x01` is used to specify the query type (A record) and the query class (IN - Internet).

 2. **`0x0100`**: This is a larger hex value that translates to `00000001 00000000` in binary (16 bits).
 The first `01` represents the byte with its last bit set, and `00` is a byte with all bits unset.
 In the DNS query, `0x0100` is used as part of the flags field in the DNS message header to indicate a standard query with recursion desired.